Nico-becode/cookie-clicker-team/README.md

-# cookie-clicker-team
+# Sushi-Clicker

-The goal here was to code a cookie-clicker like game in order to:
+The goal here was to code a clicker game in order to:
 * Learn how to work in team
 * Use our new JavaScript's skills